-In connection with OCIP I, the Authority executed a Funded Multi-Line Deductible Program Agreement which, among other things, required the Authority to fund a Deductible Reimbursement Fund (DRF) to collateralize the Authority's estimated deductible obligations under certain OCIP I policies.
+In connection with OCIP I, the Authority executed a Funded Multi-Line Deductible Program Agreement which, among other things, required the Authority to fund a Deductible Reimbursement Fund ("DRF") to collateralize the Authority's estimated deductible obligations under certain OCIP I policies.
 The DRF, which was established at \$37 million, consists of cash payments by the Authority totaling \$34.9 million, and a one-time credit of \$2.1 million received at inception for estimated interest.
-The cash portion of the DRF was funded by the Authority in installments during the period from December 2003 through December 2006, and expensed as paid as school facilities project costs on the statement of activities and general fund revenues, expenditures and changes in fund balances.
+The cash portion of the DRF was funded by the Authority in installments during the period from December 2003 through December 2006, and expensed as paid as school facilities project costs on the statement of activities and general fund revenues, expenditures and changes in fund balance.

-Concurrent with the Authority's purchase of OCIP II, the insurer agreed to transfer the available funds from the Authority's DRF to a new Loss Reimbursement Fund (LRF).
+Concurrent with the Authority's purchase of OCIP II, the insurer agreed to transfer the available funds from the Authority's DRF to a new Loss Reimbursement Fund ("LRF").
 The LRF for OCIP II was initially established at approximately \$18.9 million to partially fund a maximum deductible obligation of \$26 million.
 The funds remaining, totaling approximately \$9.9 million, were allocated to fund the LRF for OCIP I. All monies deposited in the LRF accrue interest to the benefit of the Authority and are available to pay claim costs arising from construction projects enrolled within the respective OCIP.

-As of December 31, 2011, the Authority has incurred general liability and workers' compensation claims totaling approximately \$12.5 million and \$1 million, respectively, under OCIP I and OCIP II.
+As of December 31, 2013, the Authority has incurred general liability and workers' compensation claims totaling approximately \$3.9 million and \$11.5 million, respectively, under OCIP I and OCIP II.
 All monies deposited in the LRF and not used to pay claims will be refunded to the Authority along with accrued interest.
-Under the terms of the contract, the Authority has no claim or interest in the LRF until six (6) months after the expiration of the program.
+Under the terms of the contract, the

+Authority has no claim or interest in the LRF until six (6) months after the expiration of the program.
 At this time, and annually thereafter, the LRF for OCIP I shall be reviewed and the deductible obligation re-determined.
-The first re-determination for the OCIP I LRF was recently completed and resulted in a refund of \$654 thousand being received in February 2012.
-The \$654 thousand refund is recorded in receivables on the statement of net assets and general fund balance sheet as of December 31, 2011, and for the year then ended as a credit to school facilities project costs on the statement of activities and general fund revenues, expenditures and changes in fund balances.

-In connection with the OCIP II extension, discussed above, the maximum deductible obligation for OCIP II was re-determined based upon lower expected losses arising from a reduction in anticipated construction values of insured projects.
-This re-determination established that the maximum deductible obligation should be \$16 million, which resulted in the LRF for OCIP II being overfunded by approximately \$2.2 million.
-Accordingly, in January 2012 the Authority received a refund from the LRF of \$2.2 million; however, since the OCIP II amendment was not fully executed until January 9, 2012, no entry was made in the 2011 financial statements.
+In connection with the OCIP II extension, discussed above, the maximum deductible obligation is \$16 million.
 A reasonable estimate of future refunds from the OCIP II LRF is not yet known since the majority of covered school facilities projects are in various stages of completion and therefore the Authority's ultimate obligation cannot be immediately determined.

 In October 2009, the Authority purchased a 5-year, \$25 million limit liability OPPI policy designed to provide additional protection in excess of the professional liability insurance maintained by the Authority's contracted design professionals.
 The policy is subject to a \$500,000 self-insured retention, and provides coverage for construction projects.
-In addition, the policy provides an Extended Reporting Period (ERP) of up to 10 years to report claims.
+In addition, the policy provides an Extended Reporting Period ("ERP") of up to 10 years to report claims.
 The ERP commences on the earlier of project completion or the policy expiration date of October 1, 2014.